ChristinaPetschnig/master_thesis_Christina_Petschnig/README.md

 The output/ subfolder contains plots of the test results.

-quantity_tests/:
+quantity_tests/

-Tests with using the final label set on the different models (+ also the base label set on Gliner Large News v2.1).
+Tests using the final label set on different models (also includes tests using the base label set on Gliner Large News v2.1).

 The specific model used is indicated in the file names.

 The output/ subfolder contains plots visualizing these outcomes.

 3) gpt-4o-mini
 Contains the calculation of evaluation metrics using the GPT-4o-mini model.

 4) efficiency_tests

-Includes calculations for testing model efficiency
+Includes calculations for testing model efficiency.

 5) comparison

-Contains comparisons of the different models
+Contains comparisons of the different models.